americocunhajr/ELEVEN/README.md

 <img src="logo/ELEVEN.png" width="40%">

-# ELEVEN: Elevator Brake Optimization and UQ

-**ELEVEN** is a robust Matlab tool designed for the optimization and uncertainty quantification (UQ) of an elevator brake system.
+**ELEVEN: Elevator Brake Optimization and UQ** is a robust Matlab tool designed for the optimization and uncertainty quantification (UQ) of an elevator brake system.
 Developed with an educational approach, ELEVEN is intuitive and user-friendly, making it accessible for both researchers and engineers in the field of mechanical engineering.

 ## Table of Contents
 - [Overview](#overview)